AsikolayeNafisat/Unemployment-in-Africa/README.md

 ---

 ## Introduction
-This is a project for the **10Alytics Global Hackathon 2023** which allowed analysts to delve into various datasets to uncover insights and strategies that could assist in mitigating the unemployment crisis in Africa.
+This is a project given for the _**10Alytics Global Hackathon 2023**_ which allowed analysts to delve into various datasets to uncover insights and strategies that could assist in mitigating the unemployment crisis in Africa.

 ## Objective
 To analyze data, identify patterns, and propose informed, data-driven and actionable recommendations that governments and stakeholders can implement to effectively address and reduce unemployment rates, particularly focusing on the African context.